emychela/Cyclistic_Bike_Share_Q1_2020_Analysis_Excel/README.md

 3. There should be a membership subscription offer to casual riders who are interested in becoming annual members to attract more casual riders to get the annual membership.

 ## Limitations.
-1. Columns representing the ‘starting latitude’, ‘ending latitude’ ‘starting longitude’ ‘ending longitude’ of rides were removed as they were not necessary for the business task.
+1. I removed Columns representing the ‘starting latitude’, ‘ending latitude’ ‘starting longitude’ ‘ending longitude’ of rides beacause they were not necessary for the business task.
-2. 117 records of data were removed because they had negative ride length.
-The bikes were taken out of the docks for quality checks.
+2. I removed 117 records of data because they had negative ride length.
+The bikes were taken out of the docks for quality checks resulting to negative ride length.